In Software development

 5. Analytics and reporting – to provide insights into user behavior and application performance.

-7. Customer support – to provide timely assistance to users in case of any issues.
+7. Customer Support – to provide timely assistance to users in case of any issues.

 3. Types of SaaS Products

 For instance, accounting software requires cutting-edge data protection methods to safeguard critical financial information from leaking.
-Similarly, ERP software development for large organizations can also be complex and result in higher costs.
+Similarly, ERP software development for large organizations can also be complex and cost more.

 4. Platform Type